Doomfang3/lab-context-jwt/README.md

 ![alt](https://media.giphy.com/media/1l9I0TV4agZYk0iu0P/giphy.gif)

+Use `npm run deps` to install dependencies on the frontend and backend.

 Use `npm run front` to run the front end and in another terminal `npm run back` to run the backend.

 ---